 KLOVER PRODUCTS HISTORY & INFORMATION

-KLOVER products are the direct result of a simple request.
+KLOVER Products is the direct result of a simple request.
 FOX Sports wanted a better parabolic microphone than the industry standard at the time.

 Our founder, Paul Terpstra, was running a successful engineering consulting firm when he was approached with the audio challenge.
 The first version of the KLOVER MiK 26 was designed and a prototype was built.
 The vastly improved range and clarity led FOX to place an order for KLOVER MiK 26 parabolic mics.
 Klover Products, Inc. was founded in order to fulfill that order.

 Patrick Santini, founder of ModTruss, was a co-founder in 2012.
 In 2018, Paul, and his wife Diane, attained full ownership of Klover Products.

 After nearly a decade of working with some of the biggest television networks, Klover Products understands the challenges of capturing the right audio at the right time.
 Paul Terpstra, is a master problem solver.
 He spent 30 years in product development as a mechanical engineer, and personally holds 12 patents.

 Klover Products is now a leading manufacturer of parabolic microphones.
 The KLOVER MiK is used across the globe – trusted by major networks, such as FOX, CBS, and ESPN, as well as universities and government agencies.